-The proposed amendment to authorize the Committee, with AMS approval, to collect late payment and interest charges on delinquent assessments would encourage handlers to pay their assessments on time.
+The amendment to authorize the Committee, with AMS approval, to collect late payment and interest charges on delinquent assessments will encourage handlers to pay their assessments on time.
 Assessments not paid promptly add an undue burden on the Committee because the Committee has ongoing projects and programs funded by assessments that are functioning throughout the year.
 The addition of such a charge is consistent with standard business practices.
-No costs would be associated for handlers who pay timely assessments.
+No costs are associated for handlers who pay timely assessments.

-Late payment and interest charges for delinquent assessments would provide an incentive for handlers to pay on time.
-This would result in fewer funds needed by the Committee for collection activities.
-Also, the fees derived from late payment and interest charges would partially compensate the Committee for its collection efforts.
+Late payment and interest charges for delinquent assessments provides an incentive for handlers to pay on time.
+This should result in fewer funds needed by the Committee for collection activities.
+Also, the fees derived from late payment and interest charges partially compensates the Committee for its collection efforts.